Summit Medical Group

 Who We Are

-Summit Medical Group is East Tennessee's largest primary care organization with more than 375 providers at 83 practice locations in 16 counties.
-Summit provides comprehensive primary care, including adult family medicine and pediatrics.
-Summit's healthcare services provide access to a continuum of care - from birth through adulthood - to more than 475,000 patients, averaging over one million encounters annually.
+Summit Medical Group is East Tennessee's largest primary care organization with more than 400 providers at 87 practice locations in 19 counties.
+Summit provides comprehensive primary care, including pediatrics and adult family medicine.
+Summit's healthcare services ensure access to a continuum of care - from birth through adulthood - to more than 475,000 patients, averaging over one million encounters annually.

 Summit Medical Group is dedicated to the mission of providing quality care, value, and service to its local communities.